 Why do horses develop gastric ulcers?

 A horse’s diet and feeding practices are common causes of equine gastric ulcer.
 Horses that freely graze on pasture are less likely to develop gastric ulcers compared to horses in training.
-Performance horses need high-energy feed in order to performance at their best.
-This practice of feeding high concentrated feed or grain and less hay will almost always lead to an increased incidence of gastric ulcers along with other factors that include, but not limited to the following:
+Performance horses need high-energy feed in order to perform at their best.
+Feeding high concentrated feed or grain and less hay will almost always lead to an increased incidence of gastric ulcers.
+Similarly other factors may include, but not limited to the following:

 - Stress from changing their environment

 - Stable changes

 - Transportation or hauling

 What’s best to treat gastric ulcers- granules or paste ?